the painted surface

 Dark or out-dated kitchen and bath cabinets can drain the life from a room.
 The cabinets may be structually sound but are in definite need of a cosmetic makeover.
 Try resurrecting the space with a few coats of new paint.
 You will save thousands of dollars by painting the old cabinets instead of replacing or refacing them.
 For a few hundred dollars and several hours of work the average kitchen or bathroom can be revitalized.
-A kitchen with 20 to 40 cabinet doors and drawer fronts can be painted in 3 to 5 days.
+A kitchen with 20 to 40 cabinet doors and drawer fronts can be brush painted in 3 to 5 days.
+If the project is in an area that spray equipment can be used the time can be cut.
+This article about a kitchen cabinet painting project explains painting tips and techniques for painting the kitchen cabinets using brushes.
 Add some more time if the interior of the cabinets and drawers will be painted.

 Of course you will need some tools, you might find “The Painter's Toolbox” helpful.
 Also, you will need some small plastic bags or paper sacks to store the hinges, screws, knobs and drawer pulls, a cordless drill or screwdriver, black permanent marker, screw-eye hooks, hanger hooks, degreaser, wood putty or spackling and masking tape.

 Now is good time to consider the type of paint to use for the cabinet makeover.
 Some general guidelines can be found at “Paint Types and Their Uses”.
 The main decision to make is whether to use oil-based enamel or water-based acrylic paint for the finish coats.
 The oil paint is more durable but the acrylic paint will be easier to use for some folks.
 A primer should be chosen also.
 Look for one that adheres well to old finishes, sands easily leaving a smooth surface, seals well and fills small scratches and wood pores.